Manufacture of tobacco products — Strategic Scorecard

 -

-CS05Labor Integrity & Modern Slavery Risk 3View CS05 attribute detailsPersistent supply chain integrity challenges.
+CS05Labor Integrity & Modern Slavery Risk 2 solutions 3View CS05 attribute detailsPersistent supply chain integrity challenges.
 While major global manufacturers have implemented stringent audit frameworks, the industry remains vulnerable due to the decentralized nature of smallholder farming.
 The U.S. Department of Labor continues to identify tobacco from multiple nations on its 'List of Goods Produced by Child Labor or Forced Labor.'

 - Metric: Approximately 10% of global tobacco supply originates from regions with significant monitoring constraints.